Roy Campanella

 In the collection:

-Campanella played parts of 8 seasons in the National Negro League before embarking on his career with the Dodgers
+Campanella played parts of 8 seasons in the National Negro League before his Dodger days

-Campanella played parts of 8 seasons in the National Negro League before embarking on his career with the Dodgers
+Campanella played parts of 8 seasons in the National Negro League before his Dodger days

 Roy Campanella played parts of eight seasons in the Negro Leagues before Jackie Robinson broke the color barrier.
 According to Baseball Reference, Campy hit .322 in the National Negro League.
 Campanella followed Robinson to the Dodgers, debuting in 1948 at age 26.
 The backstop played the next ten